CallanMcNulty/simon/README.md

 ## Description

 _Classic Simon game created in Javascript.
-Created for with Javascript synchronicity, timeouts and promises._
+Created for practice with Javascript synchronicity, timeouts and promises._

 ## Setup/Installation Requirements